-The average Teacher attendance rate including medical leave and illness absences was 97.22%.
+The average Teacher attendance rate including medical leave and illness absences was 97%.

-Throughout 2020, there was an 83% retention of full-time teachers.
-Teachers who left the school pursed new professional options in NSW and other states.
+Throughout 2021, there was a 70% retention of full-time teachers.
+Teachers who left the school pursed new professional options.

 9. Student Attendance and Management of Non-attendance